elephantguy256/SerengetiCraft/README.txt

 * - "Minecraft" is a trademark of Mojang Synergies AB.

-All Models, Textures, and Assets belong to the AfricaCraft and the AfricaCraft Name are all Protected under this Copyright!
+All Models, Textures, and Assets belong to the AfricaCraft Modding Team and the AfricaCraft Name are all Protected under this Copyright!